Twitter heads to Motown to be closer to automakers

 Detroit's Big 3 and their vast chain of suppliers and dealers spend billions annually on advertising.
 The companies also employ a vast arsenal of social media techniques, including heavy use of Facebook, in their attempt to court buyers.

-"I think that Twitter is another confirmation of (Detroit's) credibility," Gilbert said.
-"This isn't 200,000 square-foot deal or anything but it's a deal that is important."

-Gilbert started buying up Detroit properties in 2010 under a broad expansion initiative, and has since seen 40 companies move into downtown office space.
-He said the strength of the auto industry and the availability of young tech-oriented workers are draws for companies considering the area.

-Unlike much of Detroit, known for blight, crime and a lack of sufficient city services, the downtown region stretching from the Detroit River up through the historic Woodward corridor is showing signs of economic revival.
+Unlike much of Detroit's city limits, known for blight, crime and a lack of sufficient city services, the downtown region stretching from the Detroit River up through the historic Woodward corridor is showing signs of economic revival.

 In order to lift revenue, Detroit's city council this week voted to double corporate income taxes, to 2 percent of income from 1 percent.